Loomeh/SpeedrunUtils/README.md

 # SpeedrunUtils

+## Features
+- Built in FPS limiter that can be used as a replacement for RivaTuner
+- A new autosplitter that's more accurate, more stable and easier to maintain

+## How to use
+` to open the GUI.

+By default, the O key will uncap your framerate and the P key will limit your framerate to 30FPS.
+If you want to change this.
+Read "How to configure".

+If LiveSplit is open, SpeedrunUtils will automatically connect to it.
+However, if you've opened LiveSplit after you opened your game, you can attempt to connect to it by opening the GUI and clicking "Connect to LiveSplit".

+Enter your framerate into the input field and click "Set FPS" to set your framerate cap.

+## How to configure
+SpeedrunUtils by default is set up to automatically work with the current fastest Any% route so if you're doing that then you don't need to do any configuration at all.
+However, if you want some extra splits, want to change frame limiting keys or are deviating from the current route (Doing the Flesh Prince challenges) then you need to do some configuration.

+First, open the game so that it can download the files it needs.
+Then go to your game directory -> BepInEx -> config -> SpeedrunUtils.

+If you want to change your frame limiting keys then open Keys.txt.
+If you want to change your splits then open splits.txt.

 ## How to install
 You can install SpeedrunUtils with a batch script.
 You can download the batch file [here](https://raw.githubusercontent.com/Loomeh/SpeedrunUtilsInstaller/main/InstallSpeedrunUtils.bat) or just copy and paste this command into command prompt.